collocations.org

 He was comforted to know that most people in the class knew even less than he.

-being comforted by family/friends/relatives
+being comforted by family, friends, etc.

-The victim''s widow was today being comforted by family and friends.
+The victim's widow was today being comforted by family and friends.

 feel comforted